ranpku/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Software Engineering
+  - Software Testing
-  - Formal Methods
-  - Artificial Intelligence
+  - Program Synthesis
-  - Computer Networks
+  - Reinforcment Learning

 # Education to show in About widget
 education: